 Payment plans are available, with some people choosing to pay up front, and others spreading payments out over as many months as they can.
 We will work with what suits you as long as final payment is made before you leave on your Experience.
 We want to make this as doable for you as possible.

 Once you commit, we take a £300 non-refundable deposit which secures your place and your price and then we follow up with a payment discussion.

-For Autumn 2023 we have 4 bookings and this one is going to be our first mixed Camino Retreat.
-This means ONLY 4 places are left on this Autumn Camino Experience and others are seriously considering the path so if you are interested, let’s have a chat so you can grab your place and not be disappointed.
-That means you can also start your training and spread your payment further.
+For Autumn 2023 we have 5 bookings to date.
+This one is our first mixed Camino Retreat.
+We have ONLY 2 places remaining so if you are interested, let’s have a chat so you can grab your place.

 Use the link below to book a virtual coffee and chat with me where we can talk through your questions, any concerns and see if this is right for you.